taiguaras/fastest-react-redux-crud-ever/README.md

-# fastest-vanilla-redux-crud-ever
+# fastest-redux-crud-ever
-The fastest react-vanilla CRUD implementation ever.
-Literally.
+The fastest redux CRUD implementation ever.
+With vanilla and react UI examples.